ixjlyons/pygesture/README.md

 purpose of experimenting with myoelectric gesture recognition.

-Currently, a Measurement Computing USB data acquisition unit (USB-1608G) is used for obtaining EMG data, though it should be fairly straightforward to use other devices if needed.
+Currently, a Measurement Computing USB data acquisition unit (USB-1608G) is used for obtaining EMG data, though it should be fairly straightforward to add support for other devices through the `daq` module.

-There are basically two types of code here: Qt GUIs for recording data and/or playing with real-time gesture recogition and processing code for offline analysis.
-Eventually, I'd like the same data processing code to be used for both, but it's not quite there yet.

-### GUI program: pygesture

-This is "the original" pygesture.
-It is for prompting the user for a randomly selected gesture, recording data for a set amount of time, then writing this data directly to disk.
-That's it.

-### GUI program: pygesture-rt

-This is an in-development effort for testing real-time gesture recognition with a simple feedback interface.
+The top-level code is primarily for handling EMG data -- filtering, feature extraction, classification, etc. There is also a Qt GUI for recording data, viewing and processing it, and using it for real-time gesture recogition.
+Finally, there is also code for interfacing with [v-rep](http://coppeliarobotics.com/) for robot control simulation.

 ## Dependencies